Focus on top spots to boost US oil output even as well permits fall

-WILLISTON, N.D./HOUSTON, Dec 5 (Reuters) - U.S. energy firms are swiftly shifting drilling rigs away from less productive areas and hunkering down in sweet spots of North Dakota and Texas shale oil fields as they try to lift output and cut costs in response to the toughest crude market in years.
+WILLISTON, N.D./HOUSTON (Reuters) - U.S. energy firms are swiftly shifting drilling rigs away from less productive areas and hunkering down in sweet spots of North Dakota and Texas shale oil fields as they try to lift output and cut costs in response to the toughest crude market in years.

 Rig deployments or applications for new well permits fell by half in recent months in parts of North Dakota’s Bakken formation and the Eagle Ford and Permian Basin in Texas, but the most prolific areas are holding up, according to officials and data from the two top crude-producing states.